 ‘Ohe’o Gulch is located in the Kipahulu District of Haleakala National Park on the island of Maui.
 It is the last stop on the well-known Road to Hana.
 Although ‘Ohe’o Gulch is twelve miles past the town of Hana, it is well worth the drive.

 Swimming in the pools is allowed depending on the weather.
-But, you should know that there is a better chance that you will find the pools closed on your visit.
+But, you should know there is a better chance you will find the pools closed on your visit.

 Kuloa Point is a popular trail but doesn’t usually get busy until the afternoon.
 If you are staying in Hana, plan to visit ‘Ohe’o Gulch first thing in the morning.
 If you go early, you could have this special place all to yourself.